 Best-Case Photographer Solution: Have a final consultation with the bride and groom a week to a few days before the wedding.
 Make sure you take note of any specific poses they want and ways you can rope them into an optimal photo-taking mindset.

 2. The photographer missed some of the biggest moments of the wedding.

 Or worse, if someone had to come track the photographer down before the biggest moments could take place, that’s a very bad sign.
-Perhaps the bride and groom were waiting for him/her so that they could pray together before the wedding, or maybe the bride delayed doing her makeup until far too late to capture her best friend doing it for her.
-Unfortunately, waiting to catch it on film ruined the moment—or worse, potentially the wedding—off its schedule.
+Perhaps the couple was waiting for the photographer so that they could pray together before the wedding, or maybe the bride delayed doing her makeup until far too late to capture her best friend doing it for her.
+Unfortunately, waiting to catch it on film pushed the moment—or worse, potentially the whole wedding—off its intended schedule.

 Best-Case Photographer Solution: At that final consultation, get all the details.
 Before the big day begins, you need confirmation of all the important moments, anything that’s planned for the big day, and a timetable for the wedding of all these happenings.
 If they want it on film, you need to know when and where it is!

 3. The photographer’s flash kept going off at exactly the wrong time—throughout the entire wedding.